 The school building is alarmed and monitored with an out of hours security service.

-Children are asked not to bring any valuable items into school, unless their class teacher has given permission before hand.
+Children are asked not to bring any valuable items into school, unless their class teacher has given xanax no prescription permission before hand.
 The school cannot accept responsibility for such items.
 Only children who walk to school alone have permission to bring mobile phones with them.
 On arrival to school their mobile phone should be handed to the school office for safe keeping.
 Mobile phones should not be used on site unless authorised by the head teacher.

 School Collection (at the end of the day)